-On April 3, 2018, Pfizer and Allogene Therapeutic, Inc. ("Allogene"), a company started by former Kite Pharmaceuticals executives Dr. Arie Belldegrun and Dr. David Chang, announced that they entered into an asset contribution agreement, pursuant to which Allogene purchased Pfizer's portfolio of assets related to allogeneic CAR T-cell therapy (the "Asset Contribution Transaction").
+On April 3, 2018, Pfizer and Allogene Therapeutic, Inc. ("Allogene") announced that they entered into an asset contribution agreement, pursuant to which Allogene purchased Pfizer's portfolio of assets related to allogeneic CAR T-cell therapy (the "Asset Contribution Transaction").
 Pursuant to the Asset Contribution Transaction, effective as of April 6, 2018, Allogene purchased Pfizer's portfolio of assets related to allogeneic CAR T-cell Therapy, including the Collaboration and License Agreement.